Part Two: The Traditions

 Foundation

 Floor appears in the dargah kitchen's rules.
 Who may enter.
 What may be cooked.
-The recipes passed from sheikh to mureed.
-Halal is only the beginning.
-The boundary creates the sacred space.
+The somatic practices and recipes passed from sheikh to mureed through embodied transmission.
+Halal is only the beginning : the boundary that creates the sacred autonomic container in which transformation becomes possible.

 C